 PROVIDE PROFESSIONAL SERVICES

 Firms interested in providing professional services for the DOE may register via our consultant portal.

 Schools are the central hub of any active community — build them, and the families will come.
 We partner with state agencies and developers to ensure that, as a community progresses, evaluations are in place to determine if a School Impact District must be established, and related fees are collected to ensure (1) schools are expanded to meet the community’s need, and/or (2) new schools are built.

 We are always weighing innovative designs, technologies, and processes to improve Hawaii's schools.

-school playgrounds with green materials that produce cost savings, allowing us to escalate fixes while keeping the safety of our keiki at the fore.
+The Department is refurbishing our school playgrounds with green materials that produce cost savings, allowing us to escalate fixes while keeping the safety of our keiki at the fore.